 Plant Physiological Ecology & Biogeochemistry (Michelsen) Lab

-- nitrogen flow and carbon cycling, at community, ecosystem and landscape level
+nitrogen flow and carbon cycling at community, ecosystem, and landscape levels

 The research takes place in arctic and temperate ecosystem types.
 The group is using the facilities in the Ecological-Chemical Laboratory, the Isotope Ratio Mass Spectrometry and the Ecophysiology Laboratory.
 Field work takes place in Denmark, Sweden (Abisko), Greenland (Zackenberg, Disko), and elsewhere.